If you are reading this article you likely have a few questions in mind:

 While both Osteopathic and Allopathic physicians are medical doctors, there are some differences in education and training that set them apart from one another, primarily the practice of Osteopathic Manipulative Treatment (OMT).
 OMT was originally conceived as a form of medical treatment in the 19th century by Dr. Andrew Taylor Still, the founder of osteopathy and the American School of Osteopathy in 1892 (now A.T.
 Still University in Kirksville, MO).
 OMT is a set of hands-on techniques used to treat, diagnose, and prevent illness and/or injury that involve stretching, gentle pressure, and resistance.
 Some of the more common problems treated through OMT are asthma, sinus disorders, and migraines, as well as some musculoskeletal problems like lower-back pain.
 Along with standard medical education, OMT is taught exclusively in osteopathic medical schools, and is used as a complement to – or in some cases, a replacement for – some drug or surgical therapies.

 The primary factor that determines your competitiveness for D.O. versus M.D. schools will depend on your MCAT and GPA.
-To determine your competitiveness, consider the average GPAs and MCATs for both groups.
+To determine your competitiveness, consider the most recently reported average GPAs and MCATs for both groups.

 As you can see, the stats for allopathic medical schools are much higher than those for osteopathic medical schools.
 Therefore, your decision of where to apply should, in part, depend on your overall competitiveness.
 Many students apply to both allopathic and osteopathic medical schools simultaneously.